nismod/energy_demand/docs/documentation.md

 *Table 5: Matching sectors from the ECUK dataset and sectors from the Carbon Trust dataset*

 Yearly load profiles are generated based on averaging measurements for every month and day type (weekend, working day).
-In addition, average peak daily load profiles and the peak day factor is calculated.
 Only the yearly load profile for space heating is generated based on HDD calculations.

 Data preparation of the raw input files was necessary:
 *	Half-hourly data was converted into hourly data
 *	Within each sector, only datasets containing at least one full year of monitoring data are used, from which only one full year is selected
 *	Only datasets having not more than one missing measurement point per day are used